nonlin-lin-chaos-order-etc-etal/libi2pdhtcpp/README.md

 # libi2pdhtcpp
 Work in progress.
-Extracting a reusable DHT implementation from I2P Bote and porting it from Java to C++.
+Extracting a reusable DHT over I2P implementation from I2P Bote and porting it from Java to C++.